moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 There are two flags that need to be set to enable WAF for your application, Ingress.ModSec.enabled and GithubTeam

-To do this by adding the following lines in to your app's  `build-push-deploy-dev.yml` and `build-push-deploy-prod.yml` GitHub action workflow files:
+To do this modify your app's  `build-push-deploy-dev.yml` and `build-push-deploy-prod.yml` GitHub action workflow files as follows:

-To change the resources insert at  the end of the file just before the $custom_variables the following as appropriate, remembering to use the line continuation “\” on the existing last line.

 ```
  --set WebApp.Image.Tag=$NEW_TAG_V \